elastic/integrations/dev/update-package-storage/README.md

 ## Principle of operation

-Once a developer runs `mage UpdatePackageStorage`, the script iterates over all integrations in the repository and checks if the current version has been released (exists in the `package-storage`).
+Once a developer runs `mage UpdatePackageStorage`, the script iterates over all built integrations (`build/integrations`) in the repository and checks if the current version has been released (exists in the `package-storage`).
 If not, it creates a branch for it in the `package-storage` and copies the content of the unreleased integration.
 Once changes are pushed to the repository, it opens a PR with updates to the single integration against the `package-storage`.